holdgh/ApeRAG/README.md

     ```bash
     make run-frontend
     ```
-    The frontend will typically be available at `http://localhost:3000`.
+    The frontend will typically be available at `http://localhost:3000` and will proxy API requests to the backend.

 8.  **Access ApeRAG**:
-    The backend API will be available at `http://localhost:8000` (or as configured).
-The frontend, if started, will be at `http://localhost:3000`.
+    Once services are running, you can access the frontend at `http://localhost:3000` and the backend API at `http://localhost:8000` (or as configured).

 ## Development